akash-20072004/akash-s-solidity-rep0/README.md

-Aim: This programs main aim is to create a Token
-Description: There are a few steps which we would be following in this program to create a token and even burn it:
-1.We will have public vriables to store details about our coin.
-2.We will have maaping addresses to balances.
-3.We will have a mint function which will furthur have two paramaters:an address and a value.The function then increases the total supply by that number and increases the balance of the address by that amount
-4.Our contract will have a burn function, which works the opposite of the mint function, as it will destroy tokens.
-It will take an address and value just like the mint functions.
-It will then deduct the value from the total supply and from the balance of the address.
-5.Lastly, Our burn function should have conditionals to make sure the balance of account is greater than or equal to the amount that is supposed to be burned.
+Project Title: Create a Token
+Description: We are going to create a token using the programming language Solidity in which we are first creating a contract followed by public variables.
+Then we are going to mapp the address with a totalsupply variable which has been distinguished before,This would be used to map the balances.
+Then we are going to create a mint function to mint our token where we would pass the address and values as parameters.
+Then we are going to burn the function using a burn function.
+Getting Started:
+Installing:
-Compiler: We can run this code on remix etherium,org
+1. We can run this code on remix.ethereum.org.
+2.Then we are goiung to create a new file naming it with a .sol extension.This can be done using the file explorer option on top left hand side in our remix ethereum application and creating a new file/folder.
+3.Then we are going to click on Solidity compiler to compile our code and to run it.
+4.We also have to deploy the code by clicking on the option deploy and run transaction to deploy our tokens and also to burn them.
+Authors:
+Akash Pandey
+akash20040720@gmail.com